aurickk/Discord-Chat-Integration/vencord-plugin/minecraftChat/README.md

-# Exterternal  Vencord Plugin Installation Guide
+# External Vencord Plugin Installation Guide

 Because this is not an official Vencord plugin, you must rebuild and inject Discord with the plugin.
 > [!WARNING]